 In a youth tournament like ours, where both girls and boys played between the ages of 10 and 17 years old, the supporters always belong to three specific groups: "Die Hard Mums", "Old Glory Daddies" and “Cool Fun Ring".

 The "Die Hard Mums" are a serious group of people.
 They dress up with the flag and jersey of the club, they shout without ceasing, they celebrate madly the deeds of their team, and if some villain touches their boys, they reach out the sky, the Earth and the referee.

 The "Old Glory Daddies" were suffering.
 They used to seriously play in their youth, they were sweatpants and hoodies, they feel and anticipate every single move, they suffer when the team fails, and they feel like in paradise when their teams play well.
 They never speak or scream, they suffer in silence.

 However, the most moving group of supporters, who had many representatives in the Lisbon Football Youth Cup, were the grandparents.
-They never scream, they never speak, they just stand still.
-Yet, when their boy scores a goal or makes a good defense, the grandparents' eyes were full of happiness.
+They never scream, they never speak, they just standstill.
+Yet, when their boy scores a goal or makes a good defence, the grandparents' eyes were full of happiness.